NickGhignatti/casimo/docs/report.md

 It was a great experience to engaging a challenge of this size after all the knowledge and consciousness acquired on the software development domain.
 Even if not very accurate the simulation of a SCRUM methodology was interesting and at first defining and estimating the task correctly was quite tricky.
 I also think that the team work we carried out, even though we had different strengths, was excellent and let us deliver the work on time without any additional effort and with a great quality.
+#### Ghignatti Nicolò
+Looking back on this project, I really appreciated working with Scala and its strong functional programming capabilities.
+Using SCRUM gave the whole team a clear process: short sprints, regular stand-ups, and lots of feedback helped keep us focused and adaptable throughout development, by using the agile board I didn't lose the focus on what I was doing while being able to know what others where doing.
+A minus to this methodology is the fact that rely on precise time estimation, and sometimes respect the original one was difficult.
+We tried TDD, which was great for creating reliable, well-documented code and made refactoring much less stressful.
+However, in the early, rapidly changing stages, TDD sometimes slowed things down and tests often had to be rewritten as design and architecture evolved, which made me update tests or even add them after (not respecting TDD methodology).
+Some of Scala’s more advanced features were also tricky to test upfront (like ScalaJs which was excluded from the testing due being a frontend framework).